PostHog/posthog.com/contents/tutorials/feature-retention.md

 topics: ["stickiness", "dashboards", "retention"]
 ---

 Every company wants to build a product that keeps users coming back.
 Returning and reoccurring users are often your best ones.
-They build are your user base,  customers, and advocates.
 Many teams focus on improving user retention metrics, like weekly active users or customer retention.

 This tutorial will help you discover the features that drive retention and keep users coming back.
 Specifically, we’ll build a dashboard to track metrics related to a feature’s retention and compare those metrics across your features.